 - Work where possible within the established Masterplan planning principles.

-LBB are making various changes to 2007 Masterplan.
-Eg. The planned cricket pavilion facility has been removed.
+Various changes have been made to 2007 Masterplan.
+So the planned cricket pavilion facility has been removed.
 This was expected to be a community facility with sports centre use, a multi-purpose clubroom (with changing facilities), which could also be used for meetings, gatherings and other events.
 Cricket was one of the first sports to be introduced (as early as 1857) into Crystal Palace Park, and it was considered appropriate to reinforce the heritage of this part of the Park.